Intermediate workshop

 When using the cloud hosted Ory Network,

 is a custom API key used to authenticate requests from Ory Kratos webhooks.
-It should be the same as the one configured in the Ory Kratos configuration file via ORY_ACTION_API_KEY
+It should be the same as the one configured in the Ory Kratos configuration file via ORY_ACTION_API_KEYenvironment variable. selfservice_flows_registration_after_hook_config_auth_config_valueThe

 The UsersModule